 As the inventor of the military-cum-casual boot, you were probably wondering when Clarks would show up on our list.
 Check these great value Desert boots from the classic brand in deep pebble grey.
 Made from cowhide leather and featuring those omnipresent crepe soles, this pair of Clarks is versatile, sleek and understated.
 What’s not to love?

 Not for you?
 These Gervis Chukka Boots by Tommy Hilfiger are excellent value, too.
-You can get them for less than $30 on Amazon and they’re available in a range of colours.
-We like these navy blue, but they also exist in khaki, olive-brown, and grey.
+You can get them for less than $30 on Amazon and they’re available in a range of colors.
+We like these navy blue, but they also exist in khaki, olive brown, and grey.

 Gervis Chukka Boots

 4. Mr P: Most comfortable desert boots

 Exclusive to Mr Porter, these Larry Suede Desert boots in blue just ooze comfort.
 The storm-blue color brings something a little different to the table if you’re not into the classic sand/brown vibes but not wanting to be ostentatious.
 They feature serrated soles for a great grip and lined with supple leather.